NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.IStatistics Interface Reference

-This interface defines a set of statistics to be received from `NexPlayer`™ *about* HLS, DASH or SS playback.
+This interface defines a set of statistics to be received from `NexPlayer` *about* HLS, DASH or SS playback.

 Every set of statistics (general, initial, HTTP, and system statistics) implements this interface.